Migrate from React Native CLI to Expo CLI

 Edit this page

-Learn how to migrate to use Expo CLI instead of @react-native-community/cli in any React Native project.
+Learn how to migrate from React Native CLI (@react-native-community/cli) to Expo CLI for any React Native project.

 package, which includes the Expo Modules API and Expo CLI.
 This guide covers the installation step, the benefits of using Expo CLI, and how to compile and run your project after migrating to Expo CLI.